 RxJava to Coroutines

-In our Gunosy Android Project, there is a numerous amount of code currently written in RxJava 1, to work smoothly with Coroutines, we use suspendCancellableCoroutine
+In our Gunosy Android Project, there is a numerous amount of code currently written in RxJava 1, to work smoothly with Coroutines, we use suspendCancellableCoroutine to wrap RxJava into suspend function.

 suspend fun <T> Observable<T>.toSuspend(): T = suspendCancellableCoroutine { continuation -> subscribe(object : Subscriber<T>() { override fun onNext(t: T) { continuation.resume(t) } override fun onError(e: Throwable?) { continuation.resumeWithException(e) } } }